Tamara Ivanyutina: Investigation

 Further investigation of the "Ivanyutina-Maslenko-Matzobory case" showed that Ivanyutina and her family (sister and parents) used thallium for poisoning for 11 years (since 1976); and did not poison as a mercenary goal, but simply because of personal dislikes.
-The family members purchased the substance from a friend who worked at the geological institute, explaining to her that the poison was for killing rats.
-The acquaintance admitted that for 15 years she had not less than nine times given Ivanyutina, her sister and parents a portion of the substance.
+The family members purchased the Clerici solution from a friend who worked at a geological institute, explaining to her that the poison was for killing rats.
+The acquaintance admitted that for 15 years she had given Ivanyutina, her sister and parents a portion of the substance at least nine times.
 At the beginning of her criminal activities, Ivanyutina poisoned her first husband to get his apartment.
-After his death, she married a second time, but then poisoned her father-in-law and mother-in-law (died at intervals of two days), later poisoning her second husband in small portions (the purpose was to take possession of her husband parents' house with a plot of land).
+After his death, she married a second time, but then poisoned her father-in-law and mother-in-law (who died at an interval of two days), later poisoning her second husband in small portions, to take possession of her husband's parents' house with a plot of land.

 In September 1986, Ivanyutina got a job as a dishwasher for the school.
 According to investigators, she needed this work in order to gain access to food and food waste, since she kept a large farm with pigs and chickens.
-During her time in the dining room, Ivanyutina poisoned (in addition to the previous poisonings) the school party organizer Ekaterina Arsentyevna Scherban (died) and the chemistry teacher (survived) who prevented her from stealing food from the canteen, and two first and fifth grade students (both survived), who had asked her for the remnants of cutlets for their pets.
+During her time in the dining room, Ivanyutina poisoned (in addition to the previous poisonings) the school party organizer Ekaterina Arsentyevna Scherban, (who died) and the chemistry teacher Stadnik (who survived), who had prevented her from stealing food from the canteen, and two first and fifth grade students (who both survived), who had asked her for the remnants of cutlets for their pets.

-The investigation proved that Tamara's elder sister, Nina Matzobory, using the same solution, had poisoned her husband and taken possession of their Kiev apartment.
-Numerous poisonings were committed by their parents as well: in particular, they killed a neighbor in a communal apartment and a cousin, who made remarks about them.
+The investigation proved that Tamara's elder sister, Nina Matzobory, using the same solution, had poisoned her husband and taken possession of their Kyiv apartment.
+Numerous poisonings were committed by their parents as well: in particular, they killed a neighbour in a communal apartment who was watching television at a loud volume, and a cousin, who made remarks about a toilet.

 While detained, Maria Maslenko explained her life position to her cellmates: "To achieve what you want, you do not need to write complaints, but to treat everybody as friends.
 But for especially harmful ones, just add poison to food".
 The geography of the criminal activities of the family was not limited to Ukraine; it was proven that some of the crimes committed by them in the RSFSR; in particular, her father Anton, while in Tula, poisoned his cousin by mixing poison in her moonshine.
-Also, members of the family also poisoned neighbors' pets.
+Also, members of the family poisoned neighbors' pets.